WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.1 =
+* This is a bugfix release which fixes an issue where non-English characters aren't displayed properly in the points logs.

 = 1.5.0 =
 * This is a feature release adding a post type setting to the comment points hook,